Mammograms: What You Need to Know

 When scheduling your appointment

-• Tell the clinic if you have physical disabilities that may make it hard for you to sit up, lift your arms, or dress yourself.
+- Tell the clinic if you are living with a disability that may make it hard for you to sit up, lift your arms, or dress yourself.
 Also, let them know if you use a wheelchair or scooter.

 On the day of your mammogram